radimurban/opt_methods_project/README.md

 We will pre-define the number of generations we want to optimize over and abort after achieving this number.

 ## Problem 3: Optimizing the power of an engine
 Optimizing the mean effective pressure(MEP), stroke, bore and revolutions per minute to achieve maximal power output of an engine.
-(Rene)

 ### Population
 Let's assume that each candidate solution (i.e., chromosome) in the population is represented by a vector $p = MEP, stroke, bore , revs$ of design variables that define a part of an aircraft.
 The dimensions correspond to: